Is it safe to travel to Colombia?

 Do I need a passport? or vaccinations?

 You will need a current passport to travel to Colombia, please check and make sure your passport will not expire during your trip.
-You will most likely need to get a Yellow Fever vaccination for your travel, they often require it for travel to Villavicencio.
+The US changes rules about travel, if your passport is going to expire within 6 months of your trip make sure you renew it.
+Generally there are no additional vaccinations you will need when traveling to Colombia.
+You should make sure your tetanus vaccination is current before traveling to Colombia, since we will be doing construction work.
+Occasionally there is a yellow fever vaccination requirement, but it isn’t very common for this requirement to be in effect, contact us to ask if it will be needed for your trip.
+It’s also very inexpensive to a yellow fever vaccine in Colombia, if it’s required they will often offer it for free.
 If you have an egg or chicken allergy however you will not be able to get one, you can get a release letter from the health department stating this and you will be allowed an exemption.
-You should also make sure your tetanus vaccination is current before traveling to Colombia.

 What should I pack, what is the climate like?